Prepare for tax time and get strategic advice for your small business all year round by asking an accountant these questions.

 Meeting with your accountant is an opportunity you should take advantage of.
 It’s not something you should avoid, or rush through in order to tick it off the list.

-Many can help you get set up with accounting software, which helps you save even more time by automating processes like invoicing, expenses tracking, and sending quotes to your clients.
+Many can help you get set up with accounting software, which helps you save even more time by automating processes like invoicing, expense tracking, and sending quotes to your clients.

 So make the most of your relationship with them, and ask your accountant the most important tax questions you have.
 It’s always good to have a trusted adviser in your corner for your own business.